CollectionBuilder/collectionbuilder-sa/docs/markup.md

 This implementation is based on DSpace, following the [DC-HTML](https://www.dublincore.org/specifications/dublin-core/dc-html/2008-08-04/) conventions.

+## Open Graph Protocol

+[Open Graph](https://opengraphprotocol.org/) provides basic metadata in a open standard used by social media sites to generate representations of links shared on the platform.
+Open Graph was established by Facebook, but can be read by other platforms.

+OG meta tags are automatically added to every page and are not configurable.
+They provide an authoritative title, description, and image that can be used to represent a link to the page.
+The OG image will be the item image/thumb in the case of item pages, or the site featured image for all other pages.
+For example:

+`<meta property="og:title" content="{{ page.title | escape }}" />`

 ## Schema.org

 Schema is a standard designed to provide structured semantic markup for search engines to better understand content of web pages.
 The concepts described apply to a generalized web landscape, centered mostly around commercial sites, and don't necessarily follow the logic and structure of library-based metadata or digital collections.
 However, it is useful to provide the markup to drive better representations of the data in search results.
 See [Full Schema hierarchy](https://schema.org/docs/full.html), or [Google Guide to Structure Data](https://developers.google.com/search/docs/guides/intro-structured-data).

 Keep in mind that Schema is an open standard, however, Google is the biggest consumer, so information found in Google's [Developer Docs](https://developers.google.com/) is potentially more pragmatically useful (e.g. Google highly recommends using JSON-LD vs. Schema suggesting microdata).
 Markup can be tested using Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool).

+The Schema markup is different on a variety of page types:

 ### Item pages